 CES can be of an acute onset where the patient experiences the rapid development of severe low back pain that is accompanied by the corresponding loss of bladder and bowel function.
 In those situations when CES occurs acutely, the patient typically will develop sensory and motor deficits in the lower body within 24 hours.
 Conversely, CES can develop progressively over the course of days, weeks and even months.
 With the gradual onset of CES, the patient often experiences the partial or intermittent loss of bladder and bowel function along with recurring low back pain and corresponding muscle weakness and/or numbness.

-CES must be considered anytime a patient presents to an ER or healthcare provider complaining of the sudden onset of severe low back pain and any of the following symptoms;
+Cauda Equina Syndrome must be considered anytime a patient presents to an ER or healthcare provider complaining of the sudden onset of extreme low back pain and any of the following symptoms;

 If CES is suspected, emergent MRI or myelogram imaging of the lumbar spine is necessary to assess the patient for compression on the nerve roots that make-up the cauda equina.